ManikMaity/Music-App/README.md

 # Music App
 🎵 A sleek and user-friendly music app built with HTML, CSS, and vanilla JavaScript.
-Enjoy essential music features like play, pause, skip, and shuffle, along with playlist management, song finding, detailed song information, and customizable sorting options.
+Enjoy essential music features like play, pause, skip, and shuffle, along with playlist management, new song fetching, detailed song information, and customizable sorting options.
 Dive into a seamless music experience with intuitive controls and a clean interface.

 ## Table of Contents